 Prof von Gadow has been associated with Forest Management and Growth & Yield Science at Stellenbosch University for many years.
 At Stellenbosch, Klaus first undertook an M.Sc. degree, followed by a PhD degree, the latter which he completed in near-record time, in 1979.
 Just prior to finishing the PhD, he took up an academic position in 1978 at the Faculty of Forestry (now the Department of Forest and Wood Science, DFWS) at Stellenbosch, where he remained for 13 years.
 During this time, he impacted innumerable future forestry professionals which would work in South Africa and abroad, and made a major contribution to forest management research and practice in South Africa.
 He moved to the University of Göttingen in Germany in 1991, but retains a strong connection to Stellenbosch University through his extraordinary professorship.

-Thomas is a strong collaborator and friend of the TFMRG.
+Thomas is a strong collaborator and friend of Stellenbosch.
 Thomas shares a strong interest in understanding causes of wood property variation.
 He is also actively involved in research in research in a number of other aligned areas, including application of technologies like LiDAR for forest inventory and modelling